10 Jan Everything about visiting Gardens by the Bay, Singapore

 Flower Dome was listed as the largest greenhouse in the world in the 2015 Guinness book of world records.
 It in fact covers 1.28 hectares and has 9 flower gardens inside it.
 The Flower dome is home to the plants which thrive in a Mediterranean-like environment.

 Plants from five continents are planted here ranging from thousand-year-old olive trees to Magnolia and orchids.
 Additionally, you will find exotic flowers from semi-arid areas of the world.
 You will need a separate ticket to visit the flower dome (find info below).
 It takes about an hour to see all of it.

 Contrary to the Flower Dome, the Cloud Forest copies the atmosphere of the tropical mountainous rainforests of South-East Asia and Central-South America.
 Mist covers most part of the Dome and you can start your journey at the top of an artificial hill, also its highlight ‘The Cloud Mountain’.

-Thereafter, you descent downwards on a spiral passageway.
-The walk accompanied by one of the best indoor waterfalls in the world.
+Thereafter, you descend downwards on a spiral passageway.
+The walk is accompanied by one of the best indoor waterfalls in the world.

 The Cloud Mountain is an intricate structure of ferns, orchids, climbers, spike and clubmosses, bromeliads and anthuriums.
 The mountain is distinguished into several themed sections by levels like The Lost World, The Cavern, The Waterfall View, The Crystal Mountain, The Cloud Forest Gallery, The Cloud Forest Theatre and The Secret Garden.